ibrahimatay/Practical-Messaging/README.md

 # Practical Messaging

-This project demonstrates various messaging patterns and application examples using Kafka and Java.
+This project includes various messaging patterns and application examples using Apache Kafka and Java.

-The goal is to showcase how these messaging systems can be integrated and utilized in real-world scenarios, providing a comprehensive guide for developers working with distributed systems.
+It aims to demonstrate how messaging systems can be integrated and utilized in real-world scenarios, providing a comprehensive guide for developers working with distributed systems.

 |            Sample             |                                                                                                    Description                                                                                                     |
 |:-----------------------------:|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|